joonashalinen/copy-older-than/README.md

 # copy-older-than

-Node.js script that copies files from given source directory to a given destination directory while filtering out files older than the given date.
+Node.js script that copies files from given source directory to a given destination directory while filtering out files newer than the given date.

 To use it you must first install Node.js: https://nodejs.org/en/download/